08 January 2016

 If you would like a refund at anytime, just send us an email and we’ll refund your remaining subscription period to you.

 It’s been more than 5 years since I published the first issue of Hacker Monthly.
 Looking back, it has been incredible.
 And I’m eternally grateful to all my past and current subscribers, readers, contributors, and everyone I worked with to publish the magazine.

-Whenever people talked with me about Hacker Monthly, I always told them how much I love working on it.
+Whenever people talk to me about Hacker Monthly, I always tell them how much I love working on it.

 I still do.
 But it’s time for me to move on.

 Few weeks earlier, our partner for Newsstand magazine app pulled our app from the App Store as they are shutting down of their magazine distribution division.

 We definitely did not see it coming.
 And we feel deeply sorry for our customers who subscribed to our magazine thru Newsstand.